 If some sort of contest for "most appropriate acronym for a medical condition" ever existed, SAD, or seasonal affective disorder, would no doubt take the grand prize.
-The Cleveland Clinic estimates that half a million Americans suffer from SAD (and an additional 10 to 20 percent of the population is thought to suffer from a milder form of SAD called winter-onset seasonal affective disorder otherwise known as the common "wintertime blues.")
+The Cleveland Clinic estimates that half a million Americans suffer from SAD (and an additional 10% to 20% of the population is thought to suffer from a milder form of SAD called winter-onset seasonal affective disorder otherwise known as the common "wintertime blues.")
 The symptoms of this disorder, naturally, revolve around being sad.
 According to the Mayo Clinic, symptoms for fall and winter SAD include depression, anxiety, fatigue, social withdrawal, overeating, oversleeping and loss of interest in things one might normally enjoy.

 There are numerous ways to cope with seasonal malaise, particularly wintertime moodiness.
 One of the most popular SAD-busters is to escape on a sun-drenched tropical vacation during the dead of winter.
 But even though most of us would be more than happy to remedy a foul February funk by decamping to Palm Springs for a week, going away is often not in the cards for financial or scheduling reasons.

 Below you'll find a handful of natural, inexpensive methods of coping with wintertime depression that don’t involve shelling out a lot of cash to lie on the beach in Puerto Rico.
 And if you're truly feeling down in the dumps, seek the advice of a mental health professional to help sort out things.

 Let there be light: A common treatment for SAD is light therapy or phototherapy.
 During light therapy, sufferers of SAD usually sit in front of a special light therapy box at home each morning for around 30 minutes.
 Light therapy boxes mimic natural sunlight, helping to promote a chemical change in your brains that lifts you from the funk that you're in.
 Just think of a light therapy box as a tanning bed for the brain (without the harmful side effects).